socketio/socket.io-website/docs/categories/01-Documentation/connection-state-recovery.md

 ## How it works under the hood

-- the server sends a session ID [during the handshake](../08-Miscellaneous/sio-protocol.md#connection-to-a-namespace-1) (which is different from the current id attribute, which is public and can be freely shared)
+- the server sends a session ID [during the handshake](../08-Miscellaneous/sio-protocol.md#connection-to-a-namespace-1) (which is different from the existing `id` attribute, which is public and can be freely shared)

 Example: